 What types of equity release plans are available?

-A lifetime mortgage allows you to release a lump sum of cash or extra income from the value of your property.
-There are no regular repayments to make as the amount that you have released, plus any interest is added to the initial loan amount.
-Generally this is when you die, move into long-term care or permanently leave the property.
+A lifetime mortgage allows you to release a lump sum of cash from the value of your property.
+With this type of equity release plan there is no requirement to make regular monthly repayments as the amount that you release, plus any interest accrued, is repaid from the money made when the property is sold.
+This happens when you die, move into long-term care or permanently leave the property.

-This is like a standard lifetime mortgage.
-However, you can choose to make repayments in full or on an ad-hoc basis to reduce the effect on the value of your estate.
+This sort of equity release plan is like a standard lifetime mortgage.
+However, with an interest only lifetime mortgage you can choose to make repayments in full or on a regular basis to reduce the effect on the value of your estate.
 Some plans allow you to make repayments that are equal to or less than the amount of interest that is charged.
-The balance is paid off from the value of your estate once you have died or have moved into long-term care.
+The balance and the interest accrued is paid off from the value of your estate once you have died or have moved into long-term care.

-A home reversion plan allows you to exchange the ownership of some or all of your property for a lump sum of cash, along with the right to stay in your property, rent-free, for as long as you live.
-This is also known as a 'lifetime lease'.
-Because you can continue living in your home, rent-free, for life, you would generally receive an amount for your property that is lower than its market value.
+A home reversion plan allows you to exchange the ownership of some or all of your property for a lump sum of cash, along with the right to stay in your property, rent-free, for as long as you live subject to the lenders terms and conditions.
+This is also known as a ’lifetime lease’ and is only available to those who are aged 65 or over.
+Age Partnership’s equity release team can provide further information and advice regarding home reversion plans.

 Other alternatives to equity release